jcallesh/PNG-pmwd-Suite/docs/source/post-processing-data.rst

 - Halo-Halo Power spectrum.
 - Halo-Halo-Halo Bispectrum.

-- Others?
+And we provide measurements on Realspace and Redshift-space distortions.

-All measurements are performed in redshift space.
-To mimic observational data, we apply the distant-observer approximation, shifting halo positions along the line of sight (assumed to be the z-axis).
+In redshift space we apply the distant-observer approximation, shifting halo positions along the line of sight (assumed to be the z-axis).
 The shift accounts for the halo's peculiar velocity and the cosmological Hubble expansion, using the appropriate scale factor and cosmological parameters of each catalog.

 The redshift-space displacement is given by: